 The policy challenges identified in the sociotechnical analysis are threefold.
 Firstly, there is the need to guarantee the credibility of the nuclear diplomacy in the gap between the “military” and the “peaceful”.
 Secondly, during the past 50 years the rights of the non-nuclear states have been undermined, while the nuclear-weapon states have ignored their disarmament obligations.
 There is a need to renegotiate a new balance.
 Thirdly, the relationship between the two treaties has to be clarified.
 The proposal is to clearly separate the two into a comprehensive treaty on non-proliferation and to a verifiable treaty on prohibiting nuclear weapons.

-This book will be of much interest to students of nuclear arms control, security studies, sociology, STS studies and International Relations.
+This book will be of much interest to students of security studies, arms control and disarmament, sociology, STS (Science-Technology-Society) studies, and International Relations.

 Table of Contents

 1. The Nuclear Order and The Sociology of Technology

 3. Identifying the Actors

 Tarja Cronberg is a distinguished associate fellow at the Stockholm International Peace Research Institute (SIPRI), Sweden.
 She is a member of the Executive Board of the European Leadership Network, London, and is a former member of the European Parliament.
 She is the author of Nuclear Multilateralism and Iran: Inside the EU Negotiations (Routledge, 2017).